Hendrix-CS/csci151/labs/maze-enums.md

 ### Step 2.3 - GUI

 Now, run the `MazeApp` class, and test out your code with the GUI.

+Click <kbd>Reset Maze</kbd> to see a maze with all closed (red) `Cells`.
-You should be able to select squares and open and close pathways in the maze.
+Now, you should be able to click on squares to open and close pathways in the maze.

 ![](../assets/images/mazegui2.png){: .img-fluid}